Radio Televisyen Malaysia controversies: 1992: Reports on Dili shooting incident

-On 23 September 1992, a broadcast of segment on the 1991 Dili shooting incident in East Timor, Indonesia on TV1's 10pm news have caused outrage and sparked protests in Indonesia.
+On 23 September 1992, a broadcast of segment on the 1991 Dili shooting incident in East Timor, then-part of Indonesia on TV1's 10pm news have caused outrage and sparked protests in Indonesia.
 The segment shows the Indonesian soldiers opened fire into a group of demonstrators and killing 50 people.
 It also reported that the republic have raided the East Timor islands and the troops opened fire on local residents.

 The then-Information Minister, Mohamed Rahmat explained that the RTM's airing of the segment "was a mistake", while claiming that it is "not intended to embarrass the Indonesian Government".
 Furthermore, Indonesia has strongly objected over the incident's footage while also claiming it as an "insult" to them.
 On 27 September, RTM submitted the footage at the Indonesian Embassy in Kuala Lumpur for further investigation.
 Later on, the investigation of footage's airing was completed and Mohamed said it was made by staffs from RTM's news division who was responsible for the telecast in which he said it is "upon their own consideration".
 He also said that the Dili incident airings does not reflect the government's stance on the issue.
 Indonesian Coordinating Minister for Political Affairs and Security, Sudomo assessed that the issue was "considered closed".
 On 7 October, an RTM senior editor was being transferred to another job following the incident which nearly strained relations between Malaysia and Indonesia.